vinodini17/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ### Assumptions
--Each customer can make multiple reservations, but each reservation is for one table only.
+- Each customer can make multiple reservations, but each reservation is for one table only.

--Every reservation can generate one or more orders.
+- Every reservation can generate one or more orders.

--Each order is handled by a single waiter and produces one bill.
+- Each order is handled by a single waiter and produces one bill.

--Each bill can include multiple dishes.
+- Each bill can include multiple dishes.

--Every dish and table belongs to one category.
+- Every dish and table belongs to one category.

 ---